vuanhson06/SMS-classification-project-GROUP-1-/README.md

 ```
 ### 7.4 Run the Web Application

-Start the Flask web application
+- Start the Flask web application:
 python app.py

 ### 7.5 Libraries Used